Henryliuqi/jiracli/README.md

 ### Join the development

 join the development by create pull request to the stash repository.
-Jimmy Chen is creating the initial version and it is welcomed to fix the bugs and create more functionality basing on the jirabase modules.
+Henry Liu is creating the initial version and it is welcomed to fix the bugs and create more functionality basing on the jirabase modules.

 [jiracli_arch]: ./document/jiracli_arch.jpg